 Here are 5 incentives that provoke change.

-2. Provide Rewards for Accomplishing Small Good – Chastising your employees when they fall short of their goals is not the way forward, and it most certainly doesn’t provoke change.
+Provide Rewards for Accomplishing Small Good – Chastising your employees when they fall short of their goals is not the way forward, and it most certainly doesn’t provoke change.
 Threats may ‘seem’ to make your employees work harder, but they are also working under more stress, which yields even poorer results.
 According to the World Health Organization, work-related stress is increased when employees feel unappreciated by their colleagues and supervisors, so it’s best to reward good work performance and discuss bad work performance.
 If your employee is struggling to complete their tasks, discuss the issue with them and work together to create a plan going forward.
 This plan should consist of smaller goals leading to a larger one.
 Reward the smaller goals with praise and small incentives such as — extra breaks, gift certificates or public recognition.
-(Avoid Cash – The Incentive Research foundation states that non-cash incentives capture the imagination of the employee.)

-5. Encourage Competitiveness – Provide a goal for your team, something your employees could quite easily achieve individually.
+Encourage Competitiveness – Provide a goal for your team, something your employees could quite easily achieve individually.
 Provide a non-cash incentive for the person or team who reaches this goal first.
-According to LENCD, injecting a state of competition improves performance.

 Depending on the size of your company, it may or may not be possible to implement all of these incentives at once.
 The good thing is that it isn’t necessary to incorporate them all.
 The best way to know which incentives will work best for your teams is to ask your employees what it is that they want and plan the incentives around this.
 You may find that change doesn’t have to be so hard to achieve.